In this course, we will study state and local politics with special attention to issues of the built environment.

 Eric Klinenberg, Palaces for the People

-• What is infrastructure?
-Lauren
+- What is infrastructure?
+Maggie

-• What is social infrastructure?
-Nick
+- What is social infrastructure?
+Samantha

 David Leonhardt, “In Climbing the Income Ladder, Location Matters”